Are Solar Solutions Right For You?

 3. Did You Know There Are Solar System Warranties?

 Even though solar systems are built to last and usually almost no maintenance is needed after the initial investment, there are solar system warranties which you should be aware of.
 When making your purchase, don’t forget to ask the supplier about this since it might not be included on the bid.

 There are usually two types of warranties offered.
-One is the panel and inverter manufacturer warranty, which is usually 20-25 years on panels and 5-10 on the inverters.
+One is the warranty on the combined system of the solar panel inverter and the panel itself, which is usually 20-25 years on panels and 5-10 on the solar inverters.
 The other warranty is related to the quality of the work of the installers, which guarantees that they make no holes in the roof likely to lead to leaks (this usually covers from one to ten years).

 4. Did You Know That Incorporating Solar Panels Will Actually Increase the Value of Your Property?

 It has been found that installing solar PV panels increases home value by about 3.5 to 4 percent, which on average covers installation costs.
 This fact is interesting when you are assessing the return on your investment!
 Similar to when you invest on a new kitchen, solar installation will add value to your property as well as cutting your electricity bills.

 This investment will increase the sale price of your property and also its “consumption value”, which refers to the benefit of having an environmentally friendly energy source.
 Value will increase even more in neighbourhoods that favour green-branded products, which is hopefully a tendency that will get more popular through the years.